anamariamartinez10/se_project_spots/README.md

 **Intro**

-This site is a social media site for displaying images.
+This site is a social media platform for displaying images.
 Visitors to a profile page can like images using the heart icon.

 This project is made so all the elements are displayed correctly on a varity of popular screen sizes.
 This project was created from a Figma design brief.
 Images and fonts were gathered from design brief.